KayodeBetter/KayodeBetter/README.md

-I was currently accepted into The Cloud Native Computing Foundation "Zero to merge" Open source program with other bright minds from around the world.
+I was accepted into The Cloud Native Computing Foundation "Zero to merge" Open source program with other bright minds from around the world.

 So far I have learnt a lot and am excited as to what's still to come in my open source journey.